 Pupils educated other than at school

-Statistics are based upon data relating to pupils known by Local Authorities to be receiving education outside of school during the academic week from 14 to 18 January 2013.
-This is an experimental statistics release.
+Statistics are based upon data relating to pupils known by Local Authorities to be receiving education outside of school during the academic week from 13 to 17 January 2014.

 Tel: 029 2082 3599